hashicorp/consul/website/source/api/acl/binding-rules.html.md

 ## Read a Binding Rule

 This endpoint reads an ACL binding rule with the given ID.
-If no role binding rule exists with the given ID, a 404 is returned instead of a 200 response.
+If no binding rule exists with the given ID, a 404 is returned instead of a 200 response.